MissionToPsyche-Nickel/2021_15A_Web-Based-Game/README.md

 - Microsoft Visual Studio

 # How to Build?
+(A built WebGL version is also included in the WebGL Build folder unless there are specific changes needed to the build settings.)
 ## Step 1:

 Go to the Installs tab on the left side of the Unity Hub and select.